MorgynKass/50-Projects-From-Udemy/README.md

 # firstRepository
-This repository contians all my projects from the Udemy course.
+This repository contians all of my projects from the Udemy course.